aavodayev/prog270-avodayev-2016/AllTest/basketball.md

 # BASKETBALL

-Basketball is a sport played by two teams of five players on a rectangular court.
+<p> Basketball is a sport played by two teams of five players on a rectangular
+court.
 The objective is to shoot a ball through a hoop 18 inches (46 cm) in diameter and 10 feet (3.048 m) high mounted to a backboard at each end.